jkurtb/python-api-challenge/README.md

 #### The answer will not just be: "Duh.
 It gets hotter..."

-#### But, "I can find out real-time and show you what the world looks like with the current weather".
+#### But, "I can find out real-time, show you some mathematical equations, and display figures that explain the weather".

 ---